boostorg/boost-ci/CMake.md

 - [`add_library`](https://cmake.org/cmake/help/latest/command/add_library.html)`(boost_<name> <sources>)`:
     Register the library and its source files as a target.
     `<sources>` is a list of relative paths (space separated so double-quote if the path contains spaces) and can (and should) contain headers too, so they show up in IDEs.
-    For getting all headers without explicitely listing them use `file(GLOB_RECURSE headers include/*.hpp)` prior to this command and pass `${headers}` to this command.
+    For getting all headers without explicitly listing them use `file(GLOB_RECURSE headers include/*.hpp)` prior to this command and pass `${headers}` to this command.
-    This is not recommended for source files because sources should be explicitely listed in order to regenerate the build system when the list of sources changes.
+    This is not recommended for source files because sources should be explicitly listed in order to regenerate the build system when the list of sources changes.
     **Special case:** For [header-only libraries](#header-only-libraries) use `INTERFACE` instead of `<sources>`.
 - [`add_library`](https://cmake.org/cmake/help/latest/command/add_library.html#alias-libraries)`(Boost::<name> ALIAS boost_<name>)`:
     Register the ("Boost")-namespaced target which **users** will use instead of the `boost_<name>` target.